jfredett/minas-tarwon/LOG.md

 just need a bit of cleaning, but I'm getting all my stuff committed and pushed before continuing.

 The fun never really stops.

+# 17-MAY-2025

+## 1141

+It's all fixed, basically.

+I switched to a proper SSD based install on BTG by swapping the Optical Drive for an SSD.
+I have a UEFI based install there because initially I was planning to just EFI bounce via `rEFInd`, but it turned out not to be necessary.

+Now I need to get DOP set up the same way, get the GPU installed there as well, and then get to work bringning up a k3s cluster up and running.

+This also meant I removed the netbooting infrastructure from the VMs as well, which means I need to convert the other services over to a proper install based system, or have everything like, boot to refind, which is what `barge` is doing right now.

+I think I'll probably just start with three VMs on the same host with a single worker, that should be enough to get everything set up, I can migrate services over, and then I can work on migrating to a more resilient distribution of workers and leaders.